-Included in receivables from and payables to customers in the condensed consolidated statements of financial condition as of March 31, 2024 and December 31, 2023 were accounts receivable from directors, officers and their affiliates of \$14 million and \$6 million, respectively, and payables of \$1,187 million and \$985 million, respectively.
+The table below presents the receivables from and payables to directors, officers, and their affiliates which are included in receivables from and payables to customers, respectively, in the consolidated statements of financial condition for the periods indicated.

 The Company may extend credit to these related parties in connection with margin and securities loans.
 Such loans are (i) made in the ordinary course of business, (ii) are made on substantially the same terms, including interest rates and collateral, as those prevailing at the time for comparable loans with persons not related to the company, and (iii) do not involve more than the normal risk of collectability or present other unfavorable features.